What have studies into MS and pregnancy found?

 - A prospective 5-year study compared the rate of progression in disability between childless women, women who had onset of MS after childbirth, and women who had onset before or during pregnancy.
 Disability rates increased most rapidly in women with no children

 Pregnancy after onset of MS is associated with a longer duration until wheelchair dependence develops, as compared to never-pregnant women or those who had children only before onset of the disease, and less risk of conversion to secondary progressive MS.

 Oral contraceptive use and childbirth are associated with a later age of MS onset.
 An Australian study found that the risk of women developing MS drops by half with each child born and is unaffected by time since last birth, suggesting that the protective effect is due to pregnancy and is lifelong.

-What expecting mothers should eat in pregnancy
+What expecting mothers who have MS should eat in pregnancy

 The importance of a mother’s diet has been extensively studied, and findings support the OMS recommendation for a diet rich in omega-3s and vitamin D and folic acid supplementation.